 Playback

-Kodio provides flexible audio playback APIs, from a simple one-liner to a full-featured Player class with pause, resume, and device selection.
+Kodio provides several playback APIs, from recording.play() to a Player class with pause, resume, and device selection.

 Simple playback